Manager – Amanda Cooper

 Mandy loves baking but not as much as the residents enjoy eating her delicious homemade cakes and biscuits!

 Mandy has a grown-up family, and has lived in Romsey for the last 28 years.
 She enjoys relaxing walks and going out for a nice meal, but most of all she enjoys spending time with her family.

-Activities Coordinator – Jenny Howard
+Chef – Jenny Howard

 Jenny previously worked in a school for children with severe learning difficulties.

 She has 4 children and 8 grandchildren.
 In her spare time, she spends time with her family and also loves to potter around the garden and cook.

 Activities Coordinator – Nadine Lloyd